keif/claude-code-tamagotchi/README.md

 ### Live Examples
 ```
-💭 "GroqClient.ts?
+💭 "OpenAIClient.ts?
 That's... actually where the answers live!"
 💭 "Back to README.md?
 There must be gold in there!"
 💭 "Straight to the bug!
 Someone came prepared today!"
 💭 "AnimationManager.ts again?
 This pet's getting dizzy!"